 Refusing to let the weather control their lives, the couple will spend the next two months island-hopping between the Turks and Caicos and the Bahamas.

 “We’re going to where we know the weather will be constant and we won’t have to wake up every day faced with these decisions.
-If I could sue the weather I totally would, and I’d get Stacy Miller at Miller Law Firm to handle it,” said Craig VI, unaware that one cannot sue the atmosphere.
+If I could sue the weather I totally would, and I’d get Stacy Miller at Miller Law Group to handle it,” said Craig VI, unaware that one cannot sue the atmosphere.

 “I can see why they call it “climate change” now that I have to change my entire wardrobe multiple times on a daily basis.
 This is a fashion nightmare,” added Mary Cameron.